stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 and spent the afternoon at the bar of the Commercial House; where West, though shaken by the death of his chief opponent, chilled the rest of us with references to his notorious theories.
-Most of the students went home, or to various duties, as the evening advanced; but West persuaded me to aid him in &ldquo;making a night of it&rdquo;.
-West&rsquo;s landlady saw us arrive at his room about two in the morning, with a third man between us; and told her husband that we had all evidently dined and wined rather well.
+Most of the students went home, or to various duties, as the evening advanced; but West persuaded me to aid him in  "making a night of it ".
+West's landlady saw us arrive at his room about two in the morning, with a third man between us; and told her husband that we had all evidently dined and wined rather well.

-  Apparently this acidulous matron was right; for about 3 a.m. the whole house was aroused by cries coming from West&rsquo;s room, where when they broke down the door they found the two of us unconscious on the blood-stained carpet, beaten, scratched, and mauled, and with the broken remnants of West&rsquo;s bottles and instruments around us.
+  Apparently this acidulous matron was right; for about 3 a.m. the whole house was aroused by cries coming from West's room, where when they broke down the door they found the two of us unconscious on the blood-stained carpet, beaten, scratched, and mauled, and with the broken remnants of West's bottles and instruments around us.
 Only an open window told what had become of our assailant, and many wondered how he himself had fared after the terrific leap from the second story to the lawn which he must have made.
 There were some strange garments in the room, but West upon regaining consciousness said they did not belong to the stranger, but were specimens collected for bacteriological analysis in the course of investigations on the transmission of germ diseases.
 He ordered them burnt as soon as possible in the capacious fireplace.
-To the police we both declared ignorance of our late companion&rsquo;s identity.
+To the police we both declared ignorance of our late companion's identity.
 He was, West nervously said, a congenial stranger whom we had met at some downtown bar of uncertain location.
 We had all been rather jovial, and West and I did not wish to have our pugnacious companion hunted down.

-  That same night saw the beginning of the second Arkham horror&mdash;the horror that to me eclipsed the plague itself.
+  That same night saw the beginning of the second Arkham horror--the horror that to me eclipsed the plague itself.
 Christchurch Cemetery was the scene of a terrible killing;
 a watchman having been clawed to death in a manner not only too hideous for description, but raising a doubt as to the human agency of the deed.
-The victim had been seen alive considerably after midnight&mdash;the dawn revealed the unutterable thing.
+The victim had been seen alive considerably after midnight--the dawn revealed the unutterable thing.
 The manager of a circus at the neighbouring town of Bolton was questioned, but he swore that no beast had at any time escaped from its cage.
 Those who found the body noted a trail of blood leading to the receiving tomb, where a small pool of red lay on the concrete just outside the gate.
 A fainter trail led away